nedrichards/CricketWatch/README.md

 - A Wear OS device or emulator (API 30+).

 ### Configuration
 The app requires a `cricapi.com` API key.
-Currently, this is hardcoded in `MainActivity.kt` for development purposes.
+For security, this is managed via `local.properties`:

+1. Open or create `local.properties` in the project root.
+2. Add your API key: `CRICKET_API_KEY=your_key_here`.
+3. The build system will automatically inject this into the app via `BuildConfig`.

 ### Building
 ```bash
 ./gradlew assembleDebug
 ```

-## Performance Optimizations

-- **Parallel Fetching**: Hits multiple API endpoints (`currentMatches` and `cricScore`) concurrently to reduce wait times.
-- **Thread Safety**: All networking and parsing operations are strictly offloaded to `Dispatchers.IO`.
-- **Memory Efficient**: Streamlined to a single-screen experience to minimize resource usage on wearable hardware.

 ## Project Structure
 - `CricketRepository`: Handles data fetching, parallelization, and exclusionary filtering.
 - `CricketViewModel`: Manages the UI state and periodic refresh logic.
 - `Screens.kt`: Contains the `MatchListScreen` and `MatchCard` components optimized for Wear OS.

+## Licence
+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).

 ---
-*Developed by Ned Richards*
+*Co-authored with a bunch of different AIs*